radareorg/radare.org/gsoc/2018/ideas.md

 Currently, there are no up to date modern tools to deal with .Net programs in a low-level manner, when decompilers fail.
 With this task, we'd like to fill this gap.

 ### Assess requirements for midterm/final evaluation
-Midterm: Support of FAT binaries (Win32 native + .NET) in RBin, basic one
+1st term: Refactoring RBin to support FAT and multibin 2nd term: Support of FAT binaries (Win32 native + .NET) with new RBin, basic one
 Final: Also should be working with listing symbols from both parts of the binary (e.g. .NET and native code), as long as other metadata.
 And show this metadata in rabin2 output as well.

 ### Mentors